 - 1/2 teaspoon salt

-- 3 very ripe, soft, darkly speckled large bananas, mashed well (about 1 1/2 cups)
+- 3 very ripe, large-ish bananas with big black splotches mashed well (1 1/2 cups)

-- 3/4 stick (6 tablespoons) unsalted butter, melted and cooled, plus more for the pan
+- 6 tablespoons unsalted butter melted and cooled, plus more for the pan

 - 1 teaspoon vanilla extract